PurdueMINDS/SPNN/README.md

 author--author means these two authors have coauthored. venue--topic means the the venue has this topic.

 train_x.txt and test_x.txt are the ids of the sampled subgraph.
 Thank Carlos Teixeira for kindly giving us early access to his subgraph sampling software.
-Wang et. al[^fn1] can also be used to sample the subgraphs.
+Wang et. al<sup>[2](#myfootnote2)</sup> can also be used to sample the subgraphs.

-[^fn1]: Wang, Pinghui, et al. "Efficiently estimating motif statistics of large networks."
-ACM Transactions on Knowledge Discovery from Data (TKDD) 9.2 (2014): 8.

 ## Friendster Dataset
 Friendster dataset is available for download under the name "friendster-public.zip" [here](https://goo.gl/8C7BU9)